Purchase-necessary promotions: just one receipt, or one receipt per entry?

 This is an interesting question!
 Once you’ve made the purchase of a qualifying product and taken a photo of your receipt, can you return the product to the store?
 After all, you still have a photo of the receipt – but if you win and the promoter asks you to post off the original receipt, you probably won’t get away with sending one that has ‘REFUNDED’ scribbled across it.
 So I would suggest it’s not worth the risk – it’s also rather cheeky!

-Getting refunds after entry is clearly a worry for some promoters though – Hisense are currently running a Euro2020 purchase-necessary promotion where you can’t actually enter until 30 days after you’ve made your purchase, just to ensure the entrant still has the product and hasn’t returned it!
+Getting refunds after entry is clearly a worry for some promoters though – Hisense ran a purchase-necessary promotion where you couldn’t actually enter until 30 days after you made your purchase, just to ensure the entrant still had the product and didn’t return it!

 Product photo or QR scan required